appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

         }
     }
     ```
-2. Call the above function when the refund amount is equal to or more than $10.
+2. Call the above function when the order value is equal to or more than $10.
-3. In your app, create a workflow query (_getRefunds_) to fetch these requests.
+3. In your app, create a workflow query (_getRefundReqs_) to fetch these requests.
 Configure it as follows:
     * **Workflow name** - Select **Refunds**.
     * **Request type** - Select **Get requests**.
     * **Request name** - Add `getPendingRefundRequests` to it.
 This is the same request name that you've added in your workflow _Main_ JS object in `appsmith.workflows.assignRequest()` in the step 1 of this section.
-4. Drag a Table widget, and bind the **getRefunds** query to it.
+4. Drag a Table widget, and bind the **getRefundReqs** query to it.
 You may need to transform data based on your user interface requirements.
 In which case, use a JS object to execute the query, perform transformations, and bind the transformed data to the Table widget.
 5. Create another workflow query (_resolveReqs_) to capture **Approve** or **Reject** actions:
     * **Workflow name** - Select **Refunds**.
     * **Request type** - Select **Resolve Requests**.